Fairness in Augmented Graph Learning: A Survey: Fairness-aware Augmented Graph Learning

+To capture essential topological patterns, the structure matrix $\mathbf{S} \in \mathbb{R}^{n \times t}$ is constructed by selecting the top-$t$ eigenvectors associated with the largest eigenvalues.
+To ensure the simultaneous preservation of nodal features and graph topology, the original attribute matrix $\mathbf{H}$ is integrated with the structure matrix $\mathbf{S}$ via a concatenation operation:

+where $\parallel$ represents the concatenation operator, and $\mathbf{H}' \in \mathbb{R}^{n \times (d+t)}$ denotes the resulting fused representation matrix.
 These fairness-aware encodings are seamlessly incorporated into the Transformer framework, enabling their application to downstream tasks.
+The design of FairGT is shown in Algorithm 1.

-Building on this work, a scalable fairness-aware Graph Transformer, referred to as FairGP, is proposed by \cite{luo2025fairgp} to support large-scale graphs.
+Building on this work, a scalable fairness-aware Graph Transformer, referred to as FairGP, is proposed by~\cite{luo2025fairgp} to support large-scale graphs.
 Graph partitioning is leveraged by FairGP to minimise the influence of higher-order nodes, which often contribute to biases.
-FairGP partitions the graph into $c$ non-overlapping clusters using METIS~\cite{karypis1998a}.
+To mitigate bias in large-scale Graph Transformers, FairGP employs METIS~\cite{karypis1998a} to partition the input graph into $c$ disjoint clusters.
+Let $\mathcal{G}_p = \{ \mathcal{V}_p, \mathcal{E}_p \}$ represent a subgraph of $\mathcal{G}$, such that the collection of subgraphs satisfies the properties of a complete partition: $\bigcup_{p=1}^c \mathcal{G}_p = \mathcal{G}$ and $\bigcap_{p=1}^c \mathcal{G}_p = \emptyset$.